Required Configuration Inputs

 In all cases, the system will inform the user the percent of the field which was set automatically vs. by user-provided defaults.

 Users always have the option to upload a Shapefile to set these values, instead of using Adapt-N's databases.
+Soil data will need to include the following columns:

 -